Supreme Court Law Library Public Access By Appointment Only

 In accordance with State and County efforts to ensure safety for all residents and visitors to Hawaii in light of the COVID-19 pandemic, all Supreme Court Law Library patrons 12 years and older must show proof of vaccination or negative COVID-19 test results issued within the last 72 hours to enter the library.

-Before entering Aliʻiolani Hale, visitors will need to show 2 documents:
+Before entering Aliʻiolani Hale, library visitors will need to show 2 documents:

 - Proof of full vaccination (digital or hard copy of vaccination card), or if not fully vaccinated, a negative COVID-19 test result issued within the last 72 hours; and